Joan Bernard, Howland, Ohio – Obituary

 She was a member of Sts.
 Peter & Paul Byzantine Catholic Church in Warren where she had been a cantor and had worked making perogies.

-While her boy’s where in high school she was very active in JFK Mom’s Eagle.
+While her boys were in high school she was very active in JFK Mom’s Eagle.
 She enjoyed traveling especially to Vegas, gardening and playing cards.

 She is survived by her husband, George R. Bernard, Jr., whom she married March 3, 1962; three sons, George (Vhari) Bernard III of Farmington, Joseph Bernard of Bazetta and Christopher Bernard of Vienna and six grandchildren, Joseph, Christian, Jesse, Mikaela, Christopher and Shawn.